noahehall/multicloud/providers/aws/services/compute/computeOptimizer.md

 # Compute Optimizer

-- recommendations to optimize use of:
+- recommendations for optimizing the use of:
   - EC2 instance types and autoscaling groups
   - EBS volumes
   - ECS on AWS Fargate